 Located just in front of the Athletic Center, Budleigh Hall has a distinctive, classical architecture.
-The building, which is co-ed by floor with common bathrooms, accommodates 90 students.It includes several single occupancy rooms, mostly doubles a triple, a quad and a Resident Director apartment.
+The building, which is co-ed by floor with a study lounge, common bathrooms, accommodates 75 students.It includes several single occupancy rooms, mostly doubles and a Resident Director office and apartment.

 Built in 2007, Center Hall sits between Remillard Hall and Budleigh Hall, and beside North Hall.
 The building is a single story, single-gender residence with common bathrooms, lounges and laundry facilities.
 Students live in double rooms and in two quads.

 This newly renovated, green residence hall has recycled flooring, geothermal heating and cooling, low VOC paint and Energy Star appliances.
-It houses 69 students in doubles and has a popular lounge area.
+It is co-ed by floor with common bathrooms and houses 65 students in double rooms and has a popular lounge area.

 North Hall, built in 2007, overlooks the volleyball and tennis courts.
 This residence is a single story, single-sex building with common bathrooms, lounges and laundry facilities.
 Students live in double rooms.

-Remillard Hall offers three floors of cluster concept housing for more than 210 upperclassmen.
-The brick and steel framed residence hall includes suites of double and triple rooms with shared baths.
-Renovations in 2007 added a residence life staff office and two single rooms with private bathrooms.
-The hall also contains a game room, vending machines, laundry facilities, trash rooms and a Resident Director apartment.
+Remillard Hall offers four floors of cluster concept housing for more than 215 upperclassmen.
+The brick and steel framed residence hall includes suites of triple rooms with shared baths.
+Renovations in 2007 added a residence director office and front desk.
+The hall also contains a billiards room, vending machines, laundry facilities, trash rooms, a newly renovated study lounge and a Resident Director apartment.

 The largest residence hall on campus, Shamie Hall houses more than 330 students.
 Common lounge areas and study rooms are located on each of the three floors.
-Shamie Hall houses primarily first-year students, and is home to the Quiet Lifestyle community and the Wellness Community.
-Currently, the college Bookstore is sharing residence in the front Foyer of Shamie Hall as the campus makes room for a new student center.
+Shamie Hall houses primarily first-year students and a residence director's office and apartment.

 Winston Hall houses 16 graduate students with a shared kitchen and common bathrooms on each floor.
 This co-ed residence is organized by gender floors, each with its own shared bathroom.
 Students also share a common lounge and laundry facility.
 A limited number of parking spots are available directly behind the building.